 The use of the RTS/CTS mechanism under control of dot11RTSThreshold if dot11TXOPDurationRTSThreshold is 1023 or it is not present is described in 10.3.5 (Individually addressed MPDU transfer procedure).

-The use of the RTS/CTS mechanism is under control of dot11TXOPDurationRTSThreshold if dot11TXOPDurationRTSThreshold is not 1023.
-If this mechanism is enabled, a non-AP HE STA shall use an RTS/CTS exchange for individually addressed frames if the duration of the TXOP is greater than or equal to dot11TXOPDurationRTSThreshold as defined in 26.2.1 (TXOP duration-based RTS/CTS).
+The use of the RTS/CTS mechanism is under control of dot11TXOPDurationRTSThreshold if dot11TXOPDurationRTSThreshold is present and(#22143) is not 1023.
+If this mechanism is enabled, a non-AP HE STA shall initiate a TXOP that is used for individually addressed frames with a RTS/CTS exchange(#22105) as defined in 26.2.1 (TXOP duration-based RTS/CTS).

 TGax editor: Change 10.23.3.5.3 Use of RTS/CTS as follows: (Track change on)

-10.23.3.5.3 Use of RTS/CTS In order to provide improved NAV protection, a STA may send an RTS frame as the first frame of any frame exchange sequence (#65)without regard for dot11RTSThreshold .(M53)
+10.23.3.5.3 Use of RTS/CTS In order to provide improved NAV protection, a STA may send an RTS frame as the first frame of any frame exchange sequence (#65)without regard for dot11RTSThreshold or dot11TXOPDurationRTSThreshold(#22235, #22234).(M53)

 TGax editor: Change C.3 MIB detail as follows: (Track change on)